stelligent/config-lint/example-files/config/README.md

 * SecurityGroupEgressOpenToWorldRule
 * SecurityGroupEgressPortRangeRule
-* SecurityGroupIngressCidrNon32Rule - but what is standalong ingress in cfn_nag?
+* SecurityGroupIngressCidrNon32Rule - but what is standalone ingress in cfn_nag?
 * SecurityGroupIngressOpenToWorldRule
 * SecurityGroupIngressPortRangeRule
 * SecurityGroupMissingEgressRule